Continuous Policy and Value Iteration for Stochastic Control Problems and Its Convergence: Relaxed Stochastic Control Problem

-provided that $\int_{\mathbb R^n} exp\left(\frac{1}{\lambda}H(x,u,\hat v_x,\hat v_{xx})\right)du <\infty$.
-However, for general model parameters, the HJB equation does not have a closed-form solution and the optimal value function $\hat v$ is not known apriori.
-In this paper, we propose a method that combines reinforcement learning and deep learning techniques, in which we iteratively learn the optimal policy and the value function simultaneously, by coupled continuous dynamics in the iteration direction, so that we avoid having to evaluate the value function corresponding to the updated policy at each step of the iteration, e.g. by solving the associated PDE or approximate it by neural network, as proposed in \cite{wang2020reinforcement}, in which the iteration is discrete in nature.
+provided that $\int_{\mathbb R^n} \exp\left(\frac{1}{\lambda}\mathbf{H}(x,u,\hat v_x,\hat v_{xx})\right)du <\infty$\citep{geman1986diffusions,CHS1987, roberts1996exponential}.
+In what follows, the invariant distribution refers to the density of the invariant measure of the diffusion process; being invariant means that this density solves the stationary Fokker--Planck equation $\mathcal{L}^{*} \hat \pi = 0$, where $\mathcal{L}^{*}$ is the formal $L^2$-adjoint of the infinitesimal generator $\mathcal{L}$ for \eqref{eq:u-dynamics}.
+However, for general model parameters, the HJB equation does not have a closed-form solution and the optimal value function $\hat v$ is not known \emph{a priori}.
+In this paper, instead of solving the HJB equation corresponding to the optimal solution directly \citep{TZZ2022}, we propose a method that combines reinforcement learning and stochastic gradient descent from deep learning techniques, in which the optimal policy and value function are learned simultaneously through coupled continuous-time dynamics.
+It avoids evaluating the value function corresponding to the updated policy at each step of the iteration, e.g., by solving the associated partial differential equation (PDE) or approximating it with a neural network, as proposed in \cite{wang2020reinforcement}, where the iteration is discrete in nature.